react-grid-layout/react-grid-layout/README.md

 ### Grid Item Props

 RGL supports the following properties on grid items or layout items.
-When initializing a grid, build a layout array (as in the first example above), or attach this object as the `_grid` property to each of your child elements (as in the second example).
+When initializing a grid, build a layout array (as in the first example above), or attach this object as the `data-grid` property to each of your child elements (as in the second example).

 Note that if a grid item is provided but incomplete (missing one of `x, y, w, or h`), an error